(Snapchat has a feature that shows how fast you’re moving)

 Snapchat refused to comment on the lawsuit, saying it could not speak about a pending case except that a Snapchat spokesperson commented that the app “has always included a warning not to use it while driving.”
 That is a disingenuous statement because the app’s purpose is to encourage users to record driving speed.

 As for the young driver, what was solely a civil injury claim against her has now been escalated into criminal charges, including one felony count.
 The young lady has placed herself in jeopardy of long-term prison confinement and a very difficult life of recovering from that circumstance.

 In a horrible tragedy, just a few days before Christmas 2015, three young women in their early 20s were killed when the speeding car they occupied rammed into the side of a parked tractor-trailer.
 Their car burst into flames.
 All three women died in the fire.
 An investigation revealed that the driver had been posting Snapchat photos all evening of her drinking at a bar.
 The final Snapchat shot showed her speeding at 73 miles per hour.

 Because the Snapchat photos disappeared and the driver’s phone was destroyed in the fire, direct evidence of the Snapchat posts is unavailable.
 However, proof of the speeding and “Snapchatting” has been provided by witnesses who say they saw the photos that the driver sent them.
-The Snapchat friends say she was seen drinking, then speeding.
+The Snapchat friends say she was seen drinking and then speeding.
 There is also some surveillance video that shows the car speeding.
 The investigation is ongoing.
 Whatever the results, it is clear that Snapchat use was a contributor to sad deaths.

-If you were injured in an accident and suspect the cause of the accident was a distracted driver who was using Snapchat or other phone application, contact one of our distracted driving attorneys at the Blumenshine Law Group at (312)766-1000 or email at firstname.lastname@example.org.
-We would be glad to offer a free no obligation consultation.
+If you were injured in an accident and suspect the cause of the accident was a distracted driver who was using Snapchat or another phone application, call or text one of our distracted driving attorneys at the Blumenshine Law Group at (312)766-1000 or email at [email protected].
+We would be glad to offer a free no-obligation consultation.